Kenato254/crm-with-django/README.md

 ## CRM Built with Django
 ### Intro ##
-#### This is a basic Customer Relationship Management system for managing leads.
-Built  ####
+#### This is a basic Customer Relationship Management system for managing leads.  ####

 ### Features ###
 * Create and manage Leads using the four basic operations of persistent storage(CRUD).
 * Create and manage Agents.
 CRUD applies here as well.
 * Assign Leads to Agents.
-* Authentication operations - Signup, Login, Reset password and email backend configured to display emails in console.
-Can to be configured to any smtp.
+* Authentication operations - Signup, Login, Reset Password and email backend configured to display emails in the console.
+Configure to smtp of your choice.

 ### Technology used. ###
 * Python